Fiserv/Commerce-Hub/docs/3DSecure-Wallets/Apple-Pay.md

 Alternatively, [enable Apple Pay](https://help.apple.com/xcode/mac/current/#/deva43983eb7) in Xcode.

+---

-### Step 3: Create Payment Processing Certificate
+### Create Payment Processing Certificate

-A *payment processing certificate* is associated with your merchant identifier and used to encrypt payment information.
-The payment processing certificate expires every 25 months.
-If the certificate is revoked, you can recreate it.
+Next create a payment processing certificate that is associated with your merchant identifier and used to encrypt payment information.
+The payment processing certificate expires every 25 months and can be revoked.
+When that happens, just re-create the payment process certificate.

 - In [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources), select Identifiers from the sidebar.
 - Under Identifiers, select Merchant IDs using the filter in the top-right.